andreasdominik/Susi/docs/src/pages/install.md

 This tutorial shows a brief installation of Susi.
-More configuration and customisation is possible - please read the sections "Configuration file susi.toml" and "daemons" for details about alternative configurations.
+More configuration and customisation is possible - please read the sections "Configuration file susi.toml" and "Daemons" for details about alternative configurations.

 Susi may be installed on any linux/unix-like operating system.